 Outstanding Graduates Nominated for Ontario Premier’s Awards

 Premier's Awards honour the important social and economic contribution college graduates make in Ontario and throughout the world.
 Presented annually, the recipients are chosen from nominations submitted by Ontario's 24 colleges.
 Nominees must demonstrate outstanding career success related to their college experience and have made a significant contribution to their community.
 Seneca has a wealth of experienced and accomplished alumni.
-Seven have been nominated for 2018 Premier’s Award for college graduates.
+Six have been nominated this year for the Premier’s Award for college graduates.

 A renowned international market consultant with 20 years of experience, Mauricio Ospina is one of Ontario's most outstanding Hispanic-Canadians.
 An area director with the Ontario Government, Mauricio has led more than 90 trade missions to the U.S., helping hundreds of companies export their products.
 But for all his career achievements, Mauricio's greatest accomplishment is his pioneering work with Canada's Hispanic community.
 Since 2001, he founded four professional and business associations, unlocked procurement and home ownership opportunities during the 2015 Pan American Games, and recently raised $220,000 in scholarships.
 His non-stop community work has been profiled in Canada's mainstream media.

 For nearly 30 years, Kevin Kennedy has been an active advocate for individuals experiencing homelessness and families in York Region.
 He has spent most of that time working and volunteering for Blue Door Shelters, which provides safe and supportive emergency housing, and housing services and supports for people who are experiencing homelessness or at risk of becoming homeless.
 Kevin started out as a field placement student with the agency before rising up the ranks to become chair of the organization.
 These days, in addition to his philanthropic initiatives, Kevin is training the next generation of social services workers as a college professor.